InternLM/lmdeploy/docs/en/llm/api_server_tools.md

 ```
 [ChatCompletionMessageToolCall(id='0', function=Function(arguments='{"location": "San Francisco, California, USA"}', name='get_current_temperature'), type='function'),
- ChatCompletionMessageToolCall(id='1', function=Function(arguments='{"location": "San Francisco, California, USA", "date": "2024-11-15", "unit": "celsius"}', name='get_temperature_date'), type='function')]
+ ChatCompletionMessageToolCall(id='1', function=Function(arguments='{"location": "San Francisco, California, USA", "date": "2024-11-15"}', name='get_temperature_date'), type='function')]

- The current temperature in San Francisco is 26.0°C. The temperature is forecasted to be 26.5°C tomorrow.
+The current temperature in San Francisco, California, USA is 26.1°C. For tomorrow, 2024-11-15, the temperature is expected to be 25.9°C.
 ```

 It is important to note that in scenarios involving multiple tool calls, the order of the tool call results can affect the response quality.
 The tool_call_id has not been correctly provided to the LLM.